 The eighteen patients were put on a whole food plant-based diet with cholesterol-lowering medication.

 Five years into the study, the average cholesterol levels dropped from 246 mg/dL to 137 mg/dL.
 Eleven patients were able to do a follow-up angiogram at the five-year mark to check their arteries.
 All eleven had no progression of their heart disease.
-Eight of them were actually reversing heart disease!
-The percentage of reversed heart disease ranged from 10%, 20%, 30% up to one case of full reversal of heart disease.
+Eight of them were reversing heart disease!
+The percentage of reversed heart disease ranged from 10%, 20%, 30% up to one case of a full reversal of heart disease.

 We now had irrefutable scientific evidence that heart disease could be arrested and reversed.
 And if it can be reversed, it can also be prevented.

 One death occurred at the six-year mark.
 It was a man in his sixties who had joined the study two weeks after having suffered a massive heart attack.
 At the five-year mark, two areas where his arteries had narrowed showed an improvement, while two other arteries were unchanged.
-Despite this mild heart disease reversal, his heart was so scarred and eventually he died of cardiac arrhythmia.
+Despite this mild heart disease reversal, his heart was so scarred, and eventually he died of cardiac arrhythmia.